 History of Origami – European Paper Folding

-The history of Origami in Europe can be seen of a story on his own!
+History of origami, the history of Origami in Europe can be seen of a story on his own!

 Note further that the most origami historians believe that early 0rigami in Europe is developed more and the less independently from that of Japan.